 To understand how EOP works, it helps to see how it processes incoming email:

-An incoming message initially passes through connection filtering, which checks the sender's reputation and inspects the message for malware.
-The majority of spam is stopped at this point and deleted by EOP.
+When an incoming message enters EOP, it initially passes through connection filtering, which checks the sender's reputation.
+The majority of spam is stopped at this point and rejected by EOP.
 For more information, see Configure connection filtering.

-Messages continue through policy filtering, where messages are evaluated against custom mail flow rules (also known as transport rules) that you create or enforce from a template.
-For example, you can have a rule that sends a notification to a manager when mail arrives from a specific sender.
-Data loss prevention (DLP) checks also occur at this point (Exchange Enterprise CAL with Services).
+The message continues through policy filtering, where it's evaluated against any mail flow rules (also known as transport rules) that you've created.
+For example, a rule can send a notification to a manager when a message arrives from a specific sender.

-After a message passes all of these protection layers successfully, it's delivered to the recipient.
+A message that successfully passes all of these protection layers is delivered to the recipients.

 For more information, see Order and precedence of email protection.